nus-cs2103-AY2021S2/ip/docs/README.md

 2. Deadline tasks (Be sure not to miss these deadlines!)
 3. Event tasks (Used to reserve certain timings like a calendar app)

+### Delete tasks
+If you feel that keeping them on the list is not necessary, Meme Man will delete them for you.

 ### List tasks
 You can key in "list" and Meme Man will display the tasks in the order that you have keyed them in.